 In the heating and cooling and transport sectors, there are fewer countries with renewable energy targets.
-What is really shocking is that even though there is knowledge that we have to step up our ambitions in these sectors, there has not been an increase in governmental engagement.
-That is something that is really critical.
+What is shocking is that even though there is the knowledge that we have to step up our ambitions in these sectors, there has not been an increase in governmental engagement.
+That is critical.
 It’s as if we were relying on the fact that renewables are a success in the power sector, but forgetting about the fact that power does not tell the whole story.”

 What were the most important drivers for renewable energy in 2019?